 With the UK economy expected to be in recession until 2023, according to Ernst and Young, all eyes will be on the Government to continue to intervene on energy bills to soften the blow on households and businesses.
 But with support set to come to an end in April 2023, Government may look towards the retrofitting market to improve insulation, utilise the Stamp Duty System and implement further voucher schemes to spur on investment in the sector.
 In reality there is no silver bullet to solve the issue and a range of measures will be needed not only in the short term but that will address how we source and use energy for decades to come.

 The construction industry will continue to follow developments on building safety with interest as the secondary legislation of the Building Safety Act continues through Parliament.
 In October 2022 the first enforcement action was taken by the Government against a block owner who failed to carry out necessary cladding works.
-This is set to be the first in a long list of remediation cases as Government continues to implement secondary legislation as part of the Building Safety Act (further information about preparing for the building safety framework can be found here).
+This is set to be the first in a long list of remediation cases as Government continues to implement secondary legislation as part of the Building Safety Act (further information about preparing for the building safety framework).

 Several Bills, such as the Levelling Up and Regeneration Bill, are also set to complete their parliamentary passage before new Bills are announced during the State Opening of Parliament – which is typically scheduled in the Spring.